 The focused graphical trend screen displays a graphical plot of the parameter view over time.
-The elements of this view match that of the graphical trends view in described in Graphical Trend Monitoring View on page 90.
+The elements of this view match that of the graphical trends view in described in Graphical Trend Monitoring View on page 94.
 See that section for information on Intervention Events and Graphical Trend Scroll Mode.

-Figure 5-22 Focused Graphical Trend Screen
+Figure 5-22: Focused Graphical Trend Screen

 The focused graphical trend view is displayed in row format with the parameter category and vertical meter on the left side, the trend plot centered, and the parameter tile on the right side.
-See figure 5-22.
+See Figure 5-22 on page 112.
 Adjust the time scale or upper/lower display limit of the parameter value by touching anywhere on the x- or y-axis of the parameter trend plot.
-See Adjust Scales on page 135 for information on setting the display ranges for all parameters.
-Menu options selected through the parameter settings menu affect views in all graphical trend formats - the focused graphical screen and the graphical trend view described in Graphical Trend Monitoring View on page 90.
+See Adjust Scales on page 145 for information on setting the display ranges for all parameters.
+Menu options selected through the parameter settings menu affect views in all graphical trend formats - the focused graphical screen and the graphical trend view described in Graphical Trend Monitoring View on page 94.